-Blood thinners such a warfarin (Coumadin), aspirin, and clogidogrel (Plavix) for ischemic strokes.
+Blood thinners such as warfarin (Coumadin), aspirin, and clopidogrel (Plavix) for ischemic strokes.

 Medication will be given for high blood pressure and pain medicine for the headaches.
 In appropriate cases a special stroke team and skilled radiologist may use angiography to open the clogged artery.

-For hemorrhage strokes it is often necessary to evacuate the excess blood from the brain and to repair damaged blood vessels.
-Surgery on the carotid artery is also quite common, which is called a carotid endarectomy.
+For hemorrhage strokes, it is often necessary to evacuate the excess blood from the brain and to repair damaged blood vessels.
+Surgery on the carotid artery is also quite common, which is called a carotid endarterectomy.
 Sometimes they will do an angioplasty and place a stent in the artery but the surgery if more common.